aptech/docs/docs/CR-aconcat.rst

 Remarks
 -------

-*a* and *b* are conformable only if all of their dimensions except *dim* have the same sizes.
+*a* and *b* are conformable if all dimensions other than the dimension specified by *dim* have the same sizes.

 If *a* or *b* is a matrix, then the size of dimension 1 is the number of columns in the matrix, and the size of dimension 2 is the number of rows in the matrix.

 Examples